ibm-cloud-docs/CDN/how-to.md

 **Step 2:**

 A larger dialog window appears, asking to confirm that you want to delete.
-Click **Delete** to Proceed
+Click **Delete** to proceed.

 **Step 3:**

-This will change the status to 'Deleting'.
-Click 'Get Status' from overflow menu.
-This will remove the row from the CDN list.
+This step changes the status to 'Deleting'.
+Click 'Get Status' from the overflow menu, and remove the row from the CDN list.

 ## Setting content caching time using "Time To Live"